 Deferred payments will not be subject to interest and penalties through July 15, after that the IRS will penalize you for late payment

-The deadline for making traditional and Roth IRA contributions has not been extended—these must be postmarked to the account custodian (Fidelity, for example) by April 15, 2020 to qualify for tax-year 2019
+The deadline for making traditional and Roth IRAA type of account in which funds can be saved and invested without being subject to tax until the account holder reaches retirement age. contributions has not been extended—these must be postmarked to the account custodian (Fidelity, for example) by April 15, 2020 to qualify for tax-year 2019

 Note for Adviser Investments clients: If you are planning to mail a check to us for a 2019 IRA contribution, make sure you get it to us as soon as possible—the check must have your account number (for your IRA) and a note that it is for tax-year 2019.
 With the potential for additional disruptions due to the coronavirus outbreak, we believe it is to your benefit to do this sooner than later this year.
 If you have any questions about how to get your 2019 contributions deposited into your IRA on time, please call your wealth management team and they will be happy to assist you